Since 2006 Principal Professor for the Kronberg Academy Study Programmes

 Frans Helmerson plays with many well-known orchestras and receives outstanding critical acclaim for his concerts and recordings.
 His recording of Dvořák’s Cello Concerto with Neeme Järvi and the Gothenburg Symphony Orchestra was acknowledged as the “best recording currently available on the market”.
 His recording of Shostakovich’s Cello Concerto No 1 is also highly praised.

 Frans Helmerson’s love of chamber music is another important driving force in his musical endeavours.
 He is a regular guest at the major European festivals, including the Verbier Festival, the Pablo Casals Festival in Prades and the Ravinia Festival, and spent many years as the artistic director of the Umea-Korsholm International Chamber Music Festival.
-In 2002 he co-founded the Michelangelo String Quartet, in which he now plays with Mihaela Martin, Conrad Muck and Michael Barenboim.
+In 2002 he co-founded the Michelangelo String Quartet.

 In addition to his career as a soloist, chamber musician and conductor, Frans Helmerson taught for several years as a professor at the conservatories in Cologne and in Madrid.
-Since 2011/12, he has been teaching as a guest professor at the Hanns Eisler School of Music in Berlin.
+From 2011 to 2016 he has been teaching as a guest professor at the Hanns Eisler School of Music in Berlin.
 2016 saw him gain an additional professorship at the Barenboim-Said Akademie in Berlin.
 Frans Helmerson has been teaching on the Kronberg Academy Study Programmes as a principal professor since 2006.
 He plays a cello by Stefan-Peter Greiner.